dimagi/commcare-cloud/docs/howto/transfer-domain.md

 During the downtime, mobile users will still be able to collect data, but they will be unable to submit forms or sync with the server.

-- On the old environment:
 - Block data access by turning on the `DATA_MIGRATION` feature flag.
 - Print information about the numbers in the database for later reference.
   This will take a while (15 mins) even on small domains.
 Tip: add `--csv` to the command to save the output in a csv file.
   - `./manage.py print_domain_stats <domain_name>`
 - A site administrator will need to run the data dump commands.
 First run `$ tf -h` to ensure the machine has the disk space to store the output.
 Then run the data dumps.
   - `./manage.py dump_domain_data <domain_name>`
   - `./manage.py run_blob_export --all <domain_name>`
 - Transfer these two zip files to the new environment.

-- Populate the new environment
+## 3. Prepare the new environment to be populated

-  - Import the dump files (each blob file will need to be imported individually)
-    - `./manage.py load_domain_data <filename.zip>`
-    - `./manage.py import_blob_zip <filename.zip>`
+- TODO wipe couch
+- TODO wipe postgres
+- TODO others?
-  - Rebuild elasticsearch indices
+- Delete all elasticsearch indices
   - Figure out what the elasticearch IP is:
-      `commcare-cloud ${ENV} lookup elasticsearch:0`
+    `ES_IP=$(commcare-cloud ${ENV} lookup elasticsearch:0)`
   - Go ahead and check the size of the forms index to make sure this is the correct cluster.
 Be VERY sure this is correct.
     `curl -XGET "${ES_IP}:9200/xforms/_stats/docs?pretty`
   - Delete all elasticsearch data in that cluster `curl -X DELETE ${ES_IP}:9200/_all?pretty`

+## 4. Import the data to the new environment

+- Import the dump files (each blob file will need to be imported individually)
+  - `./manage.py load_domain_data <filename.zip>`
+  - `./manage.py import_blob_zip <filename.zip>`
+- Rebuild elasticsearch indices
-    - Rebuild the indices with the new data `./manage.py ptop_preindex`
+  - Rebuild the indices with the new data
+    `./manage.py ptop_preindex`
     `./manage.py ptop_es_manage --flip_all_aliases`
 - Print the database numbers and compare them to the values obtained previously
   - `./manage.py print_domain_stats <domain_name>`
 - Rebuild case ownership cleanliness flags
   - `./manage.py set_cleanliness_flags --force <domain_name>`

-- Manually perform QA on the new environment.
+## 5. Ensure the new environment is fully functional.
 Test all critical workflows at this stage.

+- Check reports and exports for forms and cases migrated from the old environment.
 - Download the application with a test user and submit some forms.
-  - Ensure that those form submissions appear in reports and exports.
+- Ensure that those new form submissions appear in reports and exports.
 - Make a change to the application and ensure that it can be built.

-- Turn on the new environment
+## 6. Turn on the new environment

 - Change the DNS entry for the proxy URL to point to the new environment.
 This will cause mobile devices to contact the new servers, bringing them back on-line.
 - The new site should now be ready for use.
+Instruct web users to access the new URL.
+- The old domain should remain disabled for a while to avoid confusion.

-## 3. Clean up
+## 7. Clean up

 - Switch mobile devices to the new environment's URL.
 Reverse the steps taken previously, since the custom URL is no longer necessary.